Acekorneya/Ark-Survival-Ascended-Server/README.md

       - MAP_NAME=TheIsland                   # TheIsland, ScorchedEarth, TheCenter, Aberration / TheIsland_WP, ScorchedEarth_WP, TheCenter_WP, Aberration_WP / Are the current official maps available
       - SESSION_NAME=Server_name             # The name of the server session
       - SERVER_ADMIN_PASSWORD=MyPassword     # The admin password for the server
+      - STEAM_USERNAME=                      # Optional: used only by -status to obtain an EOS user token
+      - STEAM_PASSWORD=                      # Optional: used only by -status to obtain an EOS user token
+      - STEAM_SHARED_SECRET=                 # Optional: set this if the Steam account uses Steam Guard mobile 2FA
       - SERVER_PASSWORD=                     # Set a server password or leave it blank (ONLY NUMBERS AND CHARACTERS ARE ALLOWED BY DEVS)
       - ASA_PORT=7777                        # The port for the server
       - RCON_PORT=27020                      # The port for the RCON